Maui’s emergency management chief resigns, citing health reasons, a day after he defended sirens’ silence during deadly wildfires - KESQ

 Maui’s emergency management chief resigns, citing health reasons, a day after he defended sirens’ silence during deadly wildfires

-(CNN) — The administrator of Maui’s emergency management agency has resigned, citing health reasons, Maui County said Thursday – an announcement that comes a day after he defended not activating the island’s siren system last week during the deadliest US wildfire in more than 100 years.
+(CNN) — The administrator of Maui’s emergency management agency has resigned, citing health reasons, Maui County said Thursday – a day after he defended the silence of the island’s siren system last week during the deadliest US wildfire in more than 100 years.

-The wildfires that started August 8 have killed at least 111 people – including children, largely in the area of the town of Lahaina on Maui’s west coast.
-And most of the burn zone still needs searching, officials have said.
+The wildfires that ignited August 8 have killed at least 111 people – including children – mostly around Lahaina, an economic and cultural hub obliterated by the infernos.

-“Given the gravity of the crisis we are facing, my team and I will be placing someone in this key position as quickly as possible, and I look forward to making that announcement soon,” Maui County Mayor Richard Bissen said.
+And the death toll is expected to rise as searchers – many grieving their own fire losses – keep digging through the charred remains of more than 2,000 burned homes and businesses and “probably still over 1,000” residents remain unaccounted for, Hawaii Gov. Josh Green told CNN on Wednesday.

-Details about the health reasons that Andaya cited were not immediately available.
-CNN has sought comment from Hawaii Gov. Josh Green.
+Elsewhere on the island, fires are still burning – though they’re mostly contained – as scrutiny mounts over the official wildfire preparations and response, including the role of the local electricity provider and the siren system.

-A spokesperson for the Hawaii Emergency Management Agency said last week that no one attempted to activate Maui’s 80-alarm natural-disaster siren system – part of a larger statewide network – as the deadly fires spread August 8.
+As the deadly fires spread, no one tried to activate Maui’s 80-alarm, all-hazard outdoor siren system, a spokesperson for the Hawaii Emergency Management Agency said last week.
+Andaya on Wednesday was asked whether he regretted not sounding the alarms, which are part of a larger statewide network.

-At a Wednesday news conference, Andaya was asked whether he regretted not sounding the alarms.
-Andaya said he didn’t regret it, telling reporters he worried that if they had sounded, many residents would’ve gone inland and “would have gone into the fire.”
+“I do not,” he told reporters, adding he’d worried their blares would have sent many residents inland “into the fire.”

-US Sen. Mazie Hirono of Hawaii criticized that response later that day, calling Andaya’s assessment of the situation and comment about not regretting his decision “premature.”
+US Sen. Mazie Hirono of Hawaii criticized that response later in the day, calling Andaya’s assessment of the situation and stated lack of regret “premature.”

 Before Andaya’s resignation was announced, state Sen. Angus McKelvey, who represents the devastated town of Lahaina and lost his own home in the fires, blasted Andaya’s response as “insulting.”